Explore Mallorca

 Mallorca Climb Number 5: Sobremunt

-Similar to the Coll de Randa, you won't necessarily pick this as your go to climb on any Mallorca cycling climbs map, but again it's not why we love it.
-Sobremunt, like Puig de Randa, is relatively isolated.
+Sobremunt, like Puig de Randa, is relatively isolate d.
 It is located at the southern end of the Tramuntana and is probably the toughest climb in Mallorca.
 It's also almost completely unknown with only 500 cyclists having registered a ride on Strava.
 Compare that to any other cycling climb in Mallorca and you will find only about 0.5% of cyclists in Mallorca who log their rides on Strava have ridden Sobremunt.

-Brief Description of the Route
+Brief Description Of The Route

 You will take a right turn out of the Ma-1041 road and as the road starts to climb, you will begin your ascent to Sobremunt.
 The first couple of kilometres are really quite easy but after about 2 kilometres, the road really starts to ramp up.
 Sections reach 20%, especially on the inside of the turns and the hairpins keep coming as you head through the forest.
 The road surface is pretty dreadful in places so take it easy on your tougher efforts and remember that for your descent!